FAQs

 How do I disable Shared Drafts at my organisation?

-Does everybody have access to my drafts now?
+Shared Drafts is turned on - does everybody have access to my drafts now?

 Not quite.
 We show drafts to users based on their inspect permissions, which can be set individually or as a member of a staff group or key role.
 So, only the users which have access to conduct a given inspection will have access to continue a Shared Draft.